barryclark/jekyll-now/_posts/2016-01-30-create-free-jekyll-website-github.markdown

 <b>Install Jekyll for `Windows`:</b> don't know about it, j/k.
 Jekyll is really made for Mac, but <a href="http://jekyll-windows.juthilo.com/" target="_blank">Try this guy.

-<b>Install Jekyll for `Mac`:</b> It's not as simple as Jekyll claims.
+<b>1.
+Install Jekyll for `Mac`:</b> It's not as simple as Jekyll claims.
 It may work out on a perfect system, but who has that?
 I have an old (2013) `macbook pro` and I had to jump through some hoops to get it to work.
 Try this first: (hint - copy everything after a `$` and paste it into Terminal and press Return.
 You can find the Terminal app in Applications/utilities.)

 Quick-start Instructions: